cheahengsoon/learn-azure/module-1.md

 [Image]

 9. After the data connection has been created, you should be able to create an Easy Tables backend by clicking `Initialize App`.
 Note that this _will overwrite_ all site contents, so don't configure Easy Tables on an existing app.

+[Image]

+10. Now that our no-code backend is created, it's time to add a table and some data.
+Easy Tables has an awesome feature in preview that allows you to create a table and populate it with existing data from a CSV file.
+This is great for situations with existing data.
+Click `Add from CSV` and upload the `employee_data.csv` file in the `/module-1/` directory.
+Be sure to change the table name to `Employee`, and click `Start Upload`.

+[Image]

+11. Once the data is uploaded, you should be able to click the `Employee` table and see populated data.
+From this dialog, you can alter schema, manage permissions, and delete data (very similar to how Azure Mobile Services) used to function.

+### Mobile App